 2. Price to Book value:

 The P/B ratio of the current market price (CMP) is 3.81.
-This too high, the share price is 3.81 times higher than the book value.
-P/B of a bank stock should be less than 1 ideally.
-Banks like HDFC with 18% year on year revenue, can have a P/B of a maximum of 2.
+This is too high; the share price is 3.81 times higher than the book value.
+P/B of a bank stock should be less than 1, ideally.
+Banks like HDFC, with 18% year-on-year revenue, can have a P/B of a maximum of 2.

 3. Capital Adequacy Ratio (CAR):

 CAR is the most important parameter to analyze before investing in bank shares.
 It states the percentage of capital against the total credit of the bank.

 A Bank should have a minimum CAR of 15%.

 HDFC Bank currently has 19.1% as of Q2’2021.
 It was 18.5% and 17.5% in FY2020 and Q2’2020, respectively.
 It has shown a perfect increase in the CAR quarter on Quarter.